Introduction to the LLM xpack

 Rerankers

 Rerankers allow you to evaluate whether a document is relevant to the question asked.
 A typical application of rerankers is to implement a two-stage retrieval.
-First, some number of documents from a vector store, purposely more than you wish to embed in the query as a context.
+First, some number of documents is retrieved from a vector store, purposely more than you wish to embed in the query as a context.
 Then all these documents are ranked with a reranker, and then only the best of them are left, while the rest are discarded.

 Pathway offers three rerankers: